rrazcueta/moonveil/docs/players/encounters/01-moves.md

 When you take a Move, choose from one of the following or anything else you could easily attempt in a moment:

-- Spend 1 Move to cross a Distance of 1.
+- Travel - Spend 1 Move to travel to an adjacent area.
-- Spend 1 Move to reposition yourself in melee.
+- Reposition - Spend 1 Move to reposition yourself relative to other things in the same area.
-- Spend 1 Move to gain better footing.
-Roll Pocket.
+- Footing - Spend 1 Move to roll Pocket.
-- Spend an Action to gain an additional Move.
+- Quick - Spend an Action to gain an additional Move.

 ### Obstacles